redhat-openshift-ecosystem/community-operators-pipeline/docs/action.md

 ```

-## Test 'kiwi' aqua operator version 5.3.0 for in upstream-community-operators in own project
+## Test 'kiwi' aqua operator version 5.3.0 for upstream-community-operators in the own project
-Test single version of operator from custom project.
+Test a single version of an operator from a custom project.
 Follwoing will happen:

 - Action will clone `https://github.com/operator-framework/community-operators.git` in to master branch (controlled by `repo:` and `branch:`)
 - Enters directory `community-operators` (controlled by `repo-dir:`)